Galatians 3

 26For ye are all the children of God by faith in Christ Jesus.
 27For as many of you as have been baptized into Christ have put on Christ.
 28There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 29And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.

 "Ye are all the children of God by faith in Christ Jesus."
 This is the answer to the opening question.
 How did you become God's children?
-Not by the law, not by works, but by faith in Christ.
+Through faith in Christ.
 You are adopted into the family of God through faith, and that adoption is irreversible.

-"Baptized into Christ" - this is not entry into a club or adoption of a symbol.
-This is a union.
+"Baptized into Christ" - this is a union.
 You have been immersed into Christ's death and resurrection (Romans 6:3-5).
 You have died with Him and risen with Him.
 Your old identity, your old standing, is gone.

 You have "put on Christ."
 When the Father looks at you, He sees you clothed in Christ's righteousness, wrapped in His perfection, covered by His love.
 You stand before the throne not in your own merit but in His.

 You are "Abraham's seed, and heirs according to the promise."
 The promise that God made to Abraham - the promise of blessing, of descendants, of inheritance - belongs to you.
-Not because of your bloodline, but because you are in Christ, and Christ is the Seed Abraham was waiting for.
-You are not an afterthought or a substitute; you are the fulfillment of the promise.
+Because you are in Christ, and Christ is the Seed Abraham was waiting for.
+You are the fulfillment of the promise.

 Galatians 3:29 (continued)Heirs According to the Promise